ndming/torpedo/README.md

 ## Build instructions
-The default [Release build](#release-build) is recommended for consuming the library, while the [Debug build](#debug-build) is suitable for library contributors.
+The default [Release build](#release-build) is recommended for consuming the library, while the [Debug build](#debug-build) is suitable for experiments.

 ### Prerequisites
-There are no perequisite dependencies for building the library on Linux since all dependencies, including Vulkan, are going to be managed via an isolated `conda` environment.
+There are no prerequisite dependencies for building the library on Linux since all dependencies, including Vulkan, are going to be managed via an isolated `conda` environment.

 On Windows, MSVC version `>=19.39` must be installed via Visual Studio (version `>=17.9.7`).
 The library only needs the VS